EvolutedNewMedia/docmark/Readme.md

 ## Installation

+* Check DocMark out from Git.
-After checking out DocMark from Git, navigate to the root of the project and run a `composer install` to install all the dependencies.
+* Navigate to root of project and run `composer install` to install dependencies

-You will also want to edit some of the site title / link values found in the config file at `DocMarkRoot/System/Config.php`
+* Edit any values required within `DocMarkRoot/System/Config.php`
+* Make `DocMarkRoot/assets` writable.
+* Place your markdown files in the `doc` directory (or which ever directory you have specified in Config.php)
+* Visit your installation of DocMark in the browser to view the On-The-Fly generation of your files.

 ### Webhooks